 Despite being full-time worker with a wide and varied list of hobbies, I’m just as serious and dedicated to getting my writing published as any other indie author.
-I’ve never been one for NaNoWriMo–something about the pressure makes me crumble–so getting through my first draft has been a laborious three-year feat.
-Slowly and steady wins the race, right?
+I’ve never been one for NaNoWriMo—something about the pressure makes me crash and burn—so getting through my first draft has been a laborious three-year feat.
+Slow and steady wins the race, right?
 Perhaps not, but at least I’ve remained (relatively) block- and stress-free.
 While there certainly is no one way to be a writer or publish a book, here are some tips and pointers that have helped me survive the daunting first draft.

 Set Achievable Goals

-This is a general guideline I apply to everyday life.
+This is a general guideline I apply to everyday life to help manage my mental illness.
 For me, achievable goals are so important for staying positive and motivated.
-One of the reasons I find NaNoWriMo so off-putting is the hefty daily deadlines to stay on-target.
+One of the reasons I find NaNoWriMo so off-putting is the hefty daily deadline required to stay on-target.
 NaNo is a mammoth commitment and, if you’re like me and work full time, it can be really stressful to come home from work, get the dinner, do all your other chores and then have to sit down and smash out 1600 words to meet your 50k monthly goal.
 If that’s something you can achieve then hats off, seriously.
 I’ve bombed out on NaNo several times and I wholeheartedly congratulate those who have found the venture successful.

 Each time quitting NaNo, I found it difficult to get back into my writing projects.
-I hate failing–I take it personally.
-There is nothing so disheartening as not achieving a goal I set out to do.
-I don’t participate in NaNoWriMo anymore, or really any other writing challenges where mass people come together and hit daily targets.
+I hate failing—it’s something I take personally.
+There is nothing as disheartening as not achieving a goal I set out to do.
+I don’t participate in NaNoWriMo anymore, or really any other writing challenges where great masses people come together and hit daily targets.
 Instead, I set small goals that fit with my lifestyle, which help keep my projects moving and spirits high.
 Instead of ‘Finish Chapter Three’ I might ‘Work on Chapter Three’; ‘Write 500 Words’ might become ‘Write a Scene’.
-Shifting my focus from completion to progress cut down on time spent staring at a screen with anxiety levels rising from impending failure and more time actually getting things down on the page.
+Shifting my focus from completion to progress reduced the hours of anxiety induced screen-starting and resulted in more words actually making it onto the page.
 (Ironically, as a student or in my workplace, deadlines and pressure actually help my focus and productivity but literally strangles the life out of my creativity.
 Go figure, huh?)

 Of course, in a professional setting where you are working with agents and publishers, deadlines and strict goals are to be observed; however when you’re getting through a first draft, relax!
 This is the fun part.
 Build confidence and momentum by ticking off easily achievable goals and you’ll become more productive as you feed on the positive vibes of success.

-As previously mentioned, I’m not one for questionnaires and spreadsheets documenting my characters–it’s all in my head, being mentally written and rewritten.
+As previously mentioned, I’m not one for fill-in-the-blank planning exercises or spreadsheets documenting my character—it’s all in my head, being mentally written and rewritten.
 Be it dialogue, integral scenes or character backstory, the more I review it in my head the stronger it becomes, just like written drafts.
-These mental exercises will take physical form as teaser prequels; others will appear in the novel itself.
+These mental exercises will take physical form eventually, either as short stories or the novel itself.
 Some might even amount to nothing.
-But the important thing is that I’ve spent time engaging with my writing project without ever picking up a pen or switching on my laptop.
+But the important thing is I’ve spent time engaging with my writing project without ever picking up a pen or switching on my laptop.

 Don’t Sweat the Adverbs